 These in-ears are Bluetooth-only and can't connect to Xbox One consoles.

 The Skullcandy Sesh Evo come with a case that provides around three additional charges.
 It also features four indicator lights to indicate the remaining charge.
-The case can be recharged wirelessly or via a USB-C cable.
+You can recharge the case wirelessly or via a USB-C to USB-A cable.